learning-zone/javascript-es6-basics/es6-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

 ## Q. What does the following Caesar cipher return?
-(L2 — Exercism style)

 ```js
 function caesarCipher(str, shift) {